-There are three key digital marketing tips to remember for creating a good user experience in 2018:
+There are four key digital marketing tips to remember for creating a good user experience in 2019:

 - Remember to inform and inspire your audience with your content.
 This will give them a lasting impression of your company and make engagement easier.

 - You’ll also need a customer management strategy to help you connect better with customers.
 It will take you through query and complaint management.
 It will also collect customer feedback and make them feel like they’re a part of your brand’s community.

 - Another thing to keep in mind in 2019 is the effectiveness of video marketing.
 It continues to trend upward in popularity with the rise of live streaming.
 Popular platforms have already embraced live streaming.
 Consider Facebook Live, Instagram Stories, and Snapchat Stories to engage with your audience.